Public borrowing below forecasts despite July rise

 Borrowing for the financial year to date has now reached £56.6bn, according to the ONS.

-That is £13.7bn more than in the same four-month period last year, but lower than the £68bn that had been predicted by the government's independent forecaster, the Office for Budget Responsibility, in March.
+That is £13.7bn more than in the same four-month period last year, but lower than the £68bn that had been predicted by the government's independent forecaster, the Office for Budget Responsibility (OBR), in March.

 Commenting on the latest figures, Chancellor Jeremy Hunt said: "As inflation slows, it's vital that we don't alter our course and continue to act responsibly with the public finances.